 - Support Service Provider (SSP)

-We also work with the following resources and agencies.
+DeafBlind Services also works with the following resources and agencies.

 Kentucky Department for Behavioral Health, Developmental and Intellectual Disabilities

 Kentucky Deaf-Blind Project for persons and families from birth to 22 years of age